 To create the virtual silo, all five pages would link to the crunchy peanut butter landing page.
 This tells the search engines that these pages are related to and support the topic presented in the landing page.
 Each page should then also include a link to every other support page in the virtual silo.
 In this case, each support page would link to the four other support pages of the silo.
 The easiest way to do this is to include navigation on the page to link the pages together, essentially creating a category-sitemap on the page.

-Cross-silo and intra-silo linking, collectively considered internal site linking, is one important part of virtual siloing best practices.
+Cross-silo and inner-silo linking, collectively called internal site linking, is one important part of virtual siloing best practices.
 The three main linking types that affect high keywords rankings are: inbound linking, outbound linking and internal site linking.

 Virtual Siloing on Heifer.org

-As before, we are using Heifer International as our case study.
+As before, we are using a historic version of Heifer International as our case study.
 Heifer.org stands to improve its subject relevance through virtual siloing practices, including improved anchor text, inbound linking, outbound linking and internal linking.

 Choosing the most appropriate keyword phrase to use as the anchor text will not only help to improve keyword rankings, but it will increase targeted fundraising to the site by helping to match donors with a worthy cause that meets their interest in giving and social justice.
 What improving link structure actually does is bring the most relevant audience/visitors to your site.
 Visitors are much more likely to click on the search result if it addresses the most relevant keyword phrase.

-The majority of the websites that link to Heifer.org use only the company name, “Heifer International”, in the link text, which helps the website to rank for the company name and little else.
-In order to rank for subject-related terms, they should request updates of the anchor text of inbound links with high-traffic subject relevant keyword phrases.
+The majority of the websites that link to Heifer.org (Figure 8) use only the company name, “Heifer International,” in the link text, which helps the website to rank for the company name.
+To rank for subject-related terms, the site can benefit from having some inbound link anchor text that includes subject relevant keyword phrases.
 However, this should not be forced or too repetitive; wording needs to be natural and show some variance, otherwise Google will suspect the site of buying or manipulating links.

 What are the possible factors that Google uses to determine the value of an inbound link?

-Link anchor text containing appropriate relevant keyword phrases (e.g., charity giving, religious charity) that match the page subject can be considered subject relevant.
+The link anchor text should contain appropriate relevant keyword phrases (e.g., charity giving, religious charity).
+The link text must also match the page subject to be considered subject relevant.

 Relevant Websites Link to Relevant Categories

 A relevant website linked to the most relevant category on the website offers the highest value.
-A link from a page that has little or no relevance may harm or dilute the link value of the overall website.
+A link from a page that has little or no relevance may harm or dilute the link value or overall website.